htetoh/htetoh.github.io/README.md

 # htetoh.github.io

-this repository is created to get verified on mastodon profile
+this repository is created to get verified on mastodon